renpy/renpy/sphinx/source/transitions.rst

     Move transitions, and similar transitions like ease, can only be applied to a single layer or all layers at once, using the :ref:`with statement <with-statement>`.
-It will not work in other contexts such as :ref:`ATL <expression-atl-statement>`, :func:`ComposeTransition`, or
+It will not work in other contexts such as :ref:`ATL <displayable-atl-statement>`, :func:`ComposeTransition`,
-    other ways of applying transitions.
+    or other ways of applying transitions.

 .. var:: moveinright